dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/timing-events-overview.md

 |**RemoveRequested**|Remove||

 ## Ticking and Event Consolidation
- When you animate objects in [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)], it’s the timing engine that manages your animations.
+ When you animate objects in WPF, it’s the timing engine that manages your animations.
 The timing engine tracks the progression of time and computes the state of each animation.
 It makes many such evaluation passes in a second.
 These evaluation passes are known as "ticks."

  While ticks occur frequently, it's possible for a lot of things to happen between ticks.
 For example, a timeline might be stopped, started, and stopped again, in which case its current state will have changed three times.
 In theory, the event could be raised multiple times in a single tick; however, the timing engine consolidates events, so that each event can be raised at most once per tick.